A.B., Stanford; J.D., Harvard; Ph.D., University of California, Berkeley; LL.D. (Hon.), Chicago-Kent; LL.D. (Hon.), University of Heidelberg

 Professor Brown Weiss is highly active in the areas of public international, environmental, and water resources law.
 In September 2002 she was appointed to a 5-year term on the 3-member Inspection Panel of the World Bank and from 2003-2007 served full-time as the Chairperson of the Inspection Panel, an appointment at the Vice-Presidential level.
-Since January 2012, she has served as a Judge on the International Monetary Fund’s Administrative Tribunal and is President of the the Inter-American Development Bank’s Administrative Tribunal.
+Since January 2012, she has served as a Judge on the International Monetary Fund’s Administrative Tribunal.
+She has been a Judge on the Inter-American Development Bank’s Administrative Tribunal from 2014 – 2020 and was President of the Tribunal in 2018.
 Professor Brown Weiss is also a member of the nine person United Nations Environment Programme’s International Advisory Council on Environmental Justice.

 Her past professional experience includes positions as Associate General Counsel for International Activities at the U.S. Environmental Protection Agency, 1990-92, Assistant Professor of Civil Engineering and Politics at Princeton University, and Research Associate at Columbia University and the Brookings Institution.